Dheeraj2444/tensorflow-examples/README.md

 # tensorflow-examples
-This repository consists of notebooks for different models implemented using tensorflow
+This repository consists of notebooks for different models implementations and random experimentations using tensorflow

 ## Overview ##